bchare/ncaabball/README.md

 The "Team Value Index" looks at which team won the game.
 It considers how all teams have won or lost against all other teams.
 This is comparable to a popular ranking method called a Bradley-Terry model.
 With this method, teams get a lot of credit for beating teams that beat other teams.
 This is not a shallow calculation of winning percentage like the RPI had.
 Every game affects all 360+ teams.

 I count the Efficiency rating at 80% and the Value rating at 20%.
 For example, a team that is 10th in Efficiency and 25th in Value might have a NET ranking of about 13.

-**Q: How accurate are these calculations?**

-For the 2024-25 season:

-* For the first NET release (games through December 1): 47 of 364 teams had exactly the right rank, 199/364 were within 2 spots, and 313/364 were within 5 spots.
-* For Selection Sunday: 142 of 364 teams had exactly the right rank, 337/364 were within 2 spots, and 363/364 were within 5 spots.
-(Sorry to Army.
-I predicted #301, actual was #307.)

 **Q: Why is (some team) ranked so high or low?**